trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 #### Request processing stages

-  > When building filtering rules (e.g. with `allow/deny`) you should always remember to test them and what is happening on each of phases (which modules are used).
-For additional information, look at [allow and deny](#allow-and-deny) section.
+  > When building filtering rules (e.g. with `allow/deny`) you should always remember to test them and to know what happens at each of the phases (which modules are used).
+For additional information about the potential problems, look at [allow and deny](#allow-and-deny) section.

 There can be altogether 11 phases when NGINX handles (processes) a request: